ThomasLegleu/RoboND-Follow-Me/writeup.md

 The structure of FCN is divided into three parts

-	(convolution or encoder) part which will extract features from the image
+	encoder: part which will extract features from the image

-	A 1x1 convolution simply maps an input pixel with all it's channels to an output pixel, not looking at anything around itself.
+	A 1x1 convolution: maps an input pixel with all it's channels to an output pixel
-	Used to reduce the number of depth channels, since it is often very slow to multiply volumes with extremely large depths.

-	(transposed convolution, deconvolution or decoder) part which will upscale the output of the encoder
+	decoder: part which will upscale the output of the encoder

 Convert our last fully connected (FC) layer of the CNN to a 1x1 convolutional layer